Newsletter

 Think of it as your server’s bouncer – it filters incoming and outgoing traffic, allowing only authorized access to specific ports.

-In this guide, I’ll teach you how to set up a firewall using UFW along with some best practices for effective firewall management.
+In this guide, I'll walk you through setting up a firewall with UFW, along with best practices to ensure effective firewall management.

 To make the most of this guide, ensure you have a properly set up Ubuntu server.